About Us

 In addition to raising funds for research, the SBTF offers support groups led by a nurse practitioner.
 Our support groups offer a safe and supportive environment for patients and families to share their experiences and receive resources and understanding.
 The SBTF also strives to educate the brain tumor community by providing regular research updates and making available resource information for those affected by the disease.

 We provide support, hope, and courage to those impacted by brain tumors.
-We offer the Voices of Hope Scholarship to students entering post-secondary education who have been impacted by a brain tumor diagnosis.
-In addition, we provide patient support services to patients in the midst of treatment.
+We understand that while we wait for a cure, patients and their loved ones need support now.
+To lend a hand, we created two programs: Voices of Hope Scholarship and Patient Initiatives.
+We offer the Voices of Hope Scholarship to students of any age entering post-secondary education who have been impacted by a brain tumor diagnosis.
+In addition, we provide patient support services to patients in the midst of treatment to assist with transportation, meals and other needs.

 It is you, our fellow advocates, who have enabled this organization to support the brain tumor community’s necessary emotional, informational, and scientific needs.
 We deeply appreciate your invaluable contributions.